jasmineelkins/letters-game/README.md

 I built this game following the full stack coding challenge at Enara Health.
 Project requirements can be found [here](https://github.com/baytelman/fullstack-interview).
 The purpose is to build a React app matching their example in both functionality and style.

 In addition to completing the challenge requirements I also added the ability to check the validity of each word against a dictionary API, instead of the provided list of test words.

+Clicking 'new game' generates a new board of random letters which are based on the dice weights from the game Boggle.
+This will ensure that each board contains at least a few valid words.

 ## Technologies Used